Grindcore: Powerviolence

 Powerviolence is a raw and dissonant subgenre of hardcore punk.
 The style is closely related to thrashcore and similar to grindcore.
 While powerviolence took inspiration from Napalm Death and other early grind bands, powerviolence groups avoided elements of heavy metal.
 Its nascent form was pioneered in the late 1980s in the music of hardcore punk band Infest, who mixed youth crew hardcore elements with noisier, sludgier qualities of Lärm and Siege.
 The microgenre solidified into its most commonly recognized form in the early 1990s, with the sounds of bands such as Man Is the Bastard, Crossed Out, No Comment, Capitalist Casualties, and Manpig.

 Powerviolence bands focus on speed, brevity, bizarre timing breakdowns, and constant tempo changes.
 Powerviolence songs are often very short; it is not uncommon for some to last less than 30 seconds.
 Some groups, particularly Man Is the Bastard, took influence from sludge metal and noise music.
 Lyrically and conceptually, powerviolence groups were very raw and underproduced, both sonically and in their packaging.
-Some groups (Man Is the Bastard, Azucares and Dropdead) took influence from anarcho-punk and crust punk, emphasizing animal rights and anti-militarism.
+Some groups (Man Is the Bastard, Azucares, Capitalist Casualties, and Dropdead) took influence from anarcho-punk and crust punk, emphasizing animal rights and anti-militarism.
 The Locust and Agoraphobic Nosebleed later reincorporated elements of powerviolence into grindcore.